 The Sinai Hospital Central Research Laboratory is a 2800 square foot facility located in the Schapiro Research Building with interests in physiology, cell biology, cellular metabolism, microenvironments, and bioenergetics.
 The CRL is designed to assist in the development and performance of investigator-initiated research projects, collaborate with staff and physicians on fundable/funded research opportunities, and mentor department-sponsored resident research activity.
 An on-site animal housing facility and surgical suites support the CRL projects.
 Work within the laboratory is supervised and coordinated by Dr. Sean O'Hearn.

-Some of the pretty exciting, diverse and on-going research involving the physicians at Sinai, their residents, and students from Hopkins, UMBC, and Towson University: stem cells are being scrutinized for their metabolic properties; biomarkers are investigated for the ability to predict heart attacks; athymic rats and mice are helping us understand breast cancer or restore vision; students measure the contractile velocity and magnitude of heart muscle stimulated by varying electrical waveforms; cellular bioenergetics are manipulated to alter the identity of characterized tissue.
-Several of the studies at the CRL test the reliability, efficacy, and comfort of medical devices.
+Some of the exciting, diverse and on-going research involving the physicians at Sinai, their residents, and biology students from Hopkins, UMBC, and Towson University: Endocrine and stem cells are being scrutinized for their metabolic properties; biomarkers are investigated for the ability to predict heart attacks; athymic rats are helping us restore vision; students measure the contractile velocity and magnitude of heart muscle stimulated by varying electrical waveforms; cellular bioenergetics are manipulated to alter the identity of characterized tissue.
+Several of studies at the CRL test the reliability, efficacy, and comfort of medical devices.
 Some of these device platforms have been designed to use the body’s own stem cells to repair trauma which has become invaluable for understanding chronic human medical conditions.

 Back to top